 Bigeye tuna are distributed across the Pacific Ocean, but the bulk of the catch is made to the east and to the west.
 The purse-seine catches of bigeye are substantially lower close to the western boundary (150°W) of the EPO; the longline catches are more continuous, but relatively low between 160°W and 180°.
 Bigeye are not often caught by purse seiners in the EPO north of 10°N, but a substantial portion of the longline catches of bigeye in the EPO is made north of that parallel.
-It is likely that there is a continuous stock throughout the Pacific Ocean, with exchange of individuals at local levels.
-The assessment is conducted as if there were a single stock of bigeye in the EPO, and there is minimal net movement of fish between the EPO and the western and central Pacific Ocean.
+The assessment is conducted as if there were a single stock of bigeye in the EPO, with minimal net movement of fish between the EPO and the western and central Pacific Ocean (WCPO).
 Its results are consistent with the results of other analyses of bigeye tuna on a Pacific-wide basis.
-Data from recent tagging programs, which will help to provide estimates of movement between the EPO and the western and central Pacific Ocean, are being collected and analyzed, and will help to improve the spatial structure assumptions in the next full assessment of bigeye.
+However, a large amount of conventional and electronic tagging data has recently accumulated from the Pacific Tuna Tagging Programme, which has focused its bigeye tagging efforts between 180° and 140°W since 2008.
+The tag recoveries clearly show that there is extensive longitudinal movement of bigeye across the IATTC's management boundary at 150°W, in particular from west to east.
+The IATTC staff is collaborating with Secretariat of the Pacific Community (SPC) on an updated Pacific-wide bigeye stock assessment.
+This research will incorporate the new tagging data in a spatially-structured population dynamics model, which will help to evaluate potential biases resulting from the current approach of conducting separate assessments for the EPO and WCPO.

-This model is the same as that used in the previous full assessment conducted in 2013 (IATTC Stock Assessment Report 14) which included several improvements.
+This model is the same as that used in the previous full assessment conducted in 2014 (IATTC Stock Assessment Report 15) which included several improvements.
 First of all, a new Richards growth curve estimated externally from an integrated analysis of otolith age-readings and tag-recapture observations was introduced.
-This curve reduced the uncertainty about the average size of the oldest fish (L_2 parameter).
+This curve reduced the uncertainty about the average size of the oldest fish ( $L_2$ parameter).
 In addition, the parameters which determine the variance of the length-at-age were also taken from the new externally-derived growth estimates.
-Diagnostic analyses with the previous base case model configuration indicated a dominant influence of the size-composition data in determining the productivity (the R_0 parameter) of the bigeye stock, and conflicts among datasets were also found.
+Diagnostic analyses with the previous base case model configuration indicated a dominant influence of the size-composition data in determining the productivity (the $R_0$ parameter) of the bigeye stock, and conflicts among datasets were also found.
 As a result, improvements were made in the previous full assessment on the weighting assigned to the different datasets.
 Specifically, the size-composition data of all fisheries were down-weighted.
 In addition, the number of catch per unit of effort (CPUE) data series used as indices of abundance was reduced in order to minimize conflict trends among data sets.
 Rather than fitting to a total of ten CPUE series (two purse-seine indices and eight longline indices), a reduced set of indices of abundance was chosen to best represent the bigeye stock trends (the early and late periods of the Central and Southern longline fisheries).